-And there is no difference between a 15 year old and a 16 year old, except one goes away for the week with her new teenage friends on the Gold Coast, and the other spends most of the past year locked in her bedroom.
+And there is no difference between a 15 year old and a 16 year old, except one goes away for the week with her new friends, and the other spends most of the past year locked in her bedroom.
 That’s a difficult shift.
 I mean, for me.

 Let go, let go, let go.

 Pro tip from Lauredhel: If you can steer your kid into anything that involves youth worker contact, do it.
 No matter how “good” your kid is and how much you think they don’t have problems.

 Don’t ever get into an unintelligent power play with one’s teenager, my therapist advises.
 Be playful, surprise them.
 Surprise yourself.

 He also tells me my daughter is perhaps not very good at being a child.
 She was always an old soul, hitting all those baby milestones early.
 Her very first doctor - a woman weighing her and giving her vaccinations and telling me to take St John’s Wort - said the same thing.
 An old soul.
 Things will be better for both of you when she finishes with childhood, they reassure.

 Still More on Letting Go

 Fill your life now3.
 Fall in love, get a hobby, throw yourself into a career, garden, craft, play music, volunteer, prioritise your time with women friends, be a feminist.
 The selfishness will be a selflessness.
 Your successful transition into mother of an adult depends on it.
 I never fully realised the importance of my own pursuits until now4.
 I was always good at doing things I loved.

 The pleasure.. and how important the pleasure would be to being a good parent and letting go.

 Here is Helen Garner, Describing Moving Out of the Home She Shared with Her Teenage Daughter